clojurust/clojurust/README.md

 * Test a way to create Rust code to compile Clojure code.

 ## Documentation
-The whole documentation will be located in a .io page (WIP)
+The whole documentation is located [HERE.](https://clojurust.github.io/clojurust.doc/clojurust/)

 ## Licence
 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.